nima-karkhaneh/portfolio/todo-list-application/README.md

 This project follows a Git-based feature branch workflow to simulate professional team collaboration and maintain a clean, stable codebase—even as a solo developer:

-- New features, bug fixes, and improvements are developed in dedicated branches with descriptive names (e.g., `frontend-error-handling`, `edit-todo-noreload`, `backend-refactor-todoapp`).
+- New features, bug fixes, and improvements are developed in dedicated branches with descriptive names (e.g., `todoapp/frontend-error-handling-refinement`, `todoapp/responsive-design-improvements`, `todoapp/env-refacotr`).
 - Changes are committed locally with meaningful messages and pushed to the remote repository using `git push origin <branch-name>`.
 - Pull Requests (PRs) are created on GitHub from these branches to merge changes into the `main` branch.
 - As part of the PR process: